ohmthakor/Book-Review-Web-Application/README.md

 - Reading lists are limited to 100 books.
 - Books must have a unique listing in the database.

-Database Design
+## Database Design

-Entities and Attributes
+#### Entities and Attributes:
-User: Tracks user details (username, role, date joined).
+- User: Tracks user details (username, role, date joined).
-Book: Stores book information (title, author, genre, avg_rating).
+- Book: Stores book information (title, author, genre, avg_rating).
-Author: Tracks author details (first name, last name).
+- Author: Tracks author details (first name, last name).
-Reading List: Manages user-specific lists of books.
+- Reading List: Manages user-specific lists of books.
-Review: Stores user reviews with ratings and timestamps.
+- Review: Stores user reviews with ratings and timestamps.

-Triggers
+#### Triggers
 update_avg_rating: Updates the average rating of a book when a review is added.
 update_avg_rating_on_update: Updates the average rating when a review is modified.
 update_avg_rating_on_delete: Updates the average rating when a review is deleted.

-Application Implementation
+## Application Implementation

-Technologies Used
+#### Technologies Used
-HTML/PHP: For building the user interface and handling backend logic.
+- HTML/PHP: For building the user interface and handling backend logic.
-CSS: For styling the web pages (e.g., user-friendly forms, tables, buttons).
+- CSS: For styling the web pages (e.g., user-friendly forms, tables, buttons).
-JavaScript: For dynamic interactions like form validation and responsive UI elements.
+- JavaScript: For dynamic interactions like form validation and responsive UI elements.
-MySQL: For storing and managing application data.
+- MySQL: For storing and managing application data.
-Triggers and Stored Procedures: To ensure data integrity and automate updates.
+- Triggers and Stored Procedures: To ensure data integrity and automate updates.

-Key Pages
+### Key Pages

-Main Page:
+#### Main Page:
-Displays book details, including author, genre, and reviews.
+- Displays book details, including author, genre, and reviews.
-Allows users to add reviews and manage their reading lists.
+- Allows users to add reviews and manage their reading lists.

-Login Page:
+#### Login Page:
-Provides access to the application with user authentication.
+- Provides access to the application with user authentication.
-Admin users log in with separate credentials for database management.
+- Admin users log in with separate credentials for database management.

-User Profile Page:
+#### User Profile Page:
-Displays the user's reading list and reviews.
+- Displays the user's reading list and reviews.
-Allows editing/deleting reviews and managing lists.
+- Allows editing/deleting reviews and managing lists.
-How to Use the Application

 ### Login Credentials:
 #### Regular User: